 Ramadan is the holy month of fasting, prayer and reflection for millions of Muslims worldwide.
 It is also one of the five pillars of Islam, which are core principles and practices that Muslims follow.
 Muslims fast every day during Ramadan, from sunrise to sunset.
-The coronavirus pandemic means that we may not be able to physically connect with family and friends due to lockdown restrictions, but Muslims can still use this time to connect with their faith and loved ones.
+Even if you're still practicing a bit of social distancing, Muslims can still use this time to connect with their faith and loved ones.

-It’s also an important time to introduce the concept of Ramadan to young children in an exciting way, especially when they may have missed out on activities and events over the past year.
-Here are my top tips:
+It's also an important time to introduce the concept of Ramadan to young children in an exciting way, especially when they may have missed out on activities and events over the past years.
+Here are my top tips for introducing kids to Ramadan.

 1. Share food